newhuo-tech/hk-docs/source/index.html.md

 This endpoint returns orders based on a specific searching criteria.
 The order created via API will no longer be queryable after being cancelled for more than 2 hours.

-- If user does neither define  “start-time” nor ”end-time”, by default Huobi Hong Kong server will treat current time as “end-time”, and then return historical orders within [now - 48h , now].
+- If user does neither define  “start-time” nor ”end-time”, by default New Huo Hong Kong server will treat current time as “end-time”, and then return historical orders within [now - 48h , now].
-- If user does not define “start-time” but ”end-time”, Huobi Hong Kong server will  return historical orders within [end-time - 48h, end-time].
+- If user does not define “start-time” but ”end-time”, New Huo Hong Kong server will  return historical orders within [end-time - 48h, end-time].
-- If user does not define “end-time” but ”start-time”, Huobi Hong Kong server will  return historical orders within [start-time to start-time + 48h].
+- If user does not define “end-time” but ”start-time”, New Huo Hong Kong server will  return historical orders within [start-time to start-time + 48h].
-- If user does  define “start-time” and ”end-time”, Huobi Hong Kong server will  return historical orders within [start-time to end-time].
+- If user does  define “start-time” and ”end-time”, New Huo Hong Kong server will  return historical orders within [start-time to end-time].
 - The maximum range of each search is 48 hours, and the data of the last 180 days can be searched continuously.